 - The Department of the Environment, Food and Rural Affairs (DEFRA) is coordinating the consultation process on behalf of all the governments.

 RETURN SCHEME (DRS)

-In Scotland, the Scottish government has already passed the legislation required to implement a DRS and expect it to be operating in 2022/23.
+- In Scotland, the Scottish government has already passed the legislation required to implement a DRS and expect it to be operating by August 2023.
 They have set a fixed deposit of 20p on every container, regardless of container size or material.